 This is one of two different itineraries for small group tours I offer in France.
-See the details below and contact me if you are interested or have any questions.
-Of course, I am always available to customize a tour for you and your friends and relatives.
-Email me with any questions: email@example.com
+See the details below and contact me if you are interested for your group of friends and relatives.
+This tour is what I consider to be the best to cover this area of Eastern France, but it can be customized if you wish to.
+Email me with any questions: firstname.lastname@example.org

 —– FROM PROVENCE TO BURGUNDY, A 12 DAY-TOUR—–

 This small-group (six people maximum) tour was designed for flexibility.
 We can accommodate variable weather conditions just as we can accommodate your interests and energy levels to provide opportunities for adventure and exploration in addition to those described below.

 We’ll travel in a comfortable mini-van that will allow us to reach hidden treasures you won’t experience on larger tours.

 Cost is $4,985 per person based on double occupancy (a single supplement can be arranged.)